narcissistic red flags: warning signs highlighted

 Being in a relationship with a narcissist can be emotionally and mentally draining and it will ultimately destroy you.

-The constant need for validation, lack of empathy, and manipulative behaviors can take a significant toll on one’s mental, physical, and emotional health.
+The constant need for validation, lack of empathy, and manipulative behaviors can take a significant toll on your mental, physical, and emotional health.

 B. Erosion of Self-Esteem and Self-Worth

-Narcissists therefore often undermine their partners’ self-esteem and self-worth through constant criticism, belittling, and manipulation.
-Over time, this can lead to a decline in self-confidence and develop a sense of worthlessness.
+Narcissists therefore often undermine your self-esteem and self-worth through constant criticism, belittling, and manipulation.
+Over time, this can lead to a decline in your self-confidence and you develop a sense of worthlessness.

 C. Isolation from Friends and Family

-Narcissists may attempt to isolate their partners from friends and family so that they can more easily maintain control and limit outside influences.
+Narcissists may attempt to isolate you from friends and family so that they can more easily maintain control over you and limit outside influences.

-They usually create rifts between their partner and loved ones, monopolizing their partner’s time and attention, or even convincing their partner that friends and family are untrustworthy or disloyal.
+They usually create rifts between you and your loved ones, monopolizing your time and attention, or even convincing you that friends and family are untrustworthy or disloyal.

-The resulting isolation can exacerbate feelings of loneliness and vulnerability, making it even more difficult for the partner to seek out help or support.
+The resulting isolation can exacerbate your feelings of loneliness and vulnerability, making it even more difficult for you to seek out help or support.

 D. Difficulty Trusting Others